 System Simulator:

-- NGC Cell A (home PLMN1) and cell G (home PLMN2) are configured according to table 6.3.2.2-1 and table 6.3.2.2-3.
-Any change in the cells and their configurations shall be explicitly specified in the TC which calls the procedure in its entirety or refers to parts of it
+- NGC Cell A (home PLMN1) and cell G (home PLMN2) are configured according to tables 6.3.2.2-1, 6.3.2.2-3 and with default system information combination as defined in sub-clause 4.4.3.1.2.
+Any change in the cells and their configurations shall be explicitly specified in the TC which calls the procedure in its entirety or refers to parts of it.

 User Equipment: